 I hope this information helps you on your journey!

+I’d love to hear from you!
 Have you been having trouble with symptoms of acid reflux?
-Have you tried betaine with pepsin and seen improvement?
+Have you tried betaine with pepsin and seen improvements with supplementation?

 Daher R, Yazbeck T, Jaoude JB, Abboud B. Consequences of dysthyroidism on the digestive tract and viscera.
 World Journal of Gastroenterology.
 2009;15(23):2834-2838. doi:10.3748/wjg.15.2834

 Lauritano AC, Bilotta AL, Gabrielli M, Scarpellini E, Lupascu A, Laginestra A, et al. Association between hypothyroidism and small intestinal bacterial overgrowth.
 J Clin Endocrinol Metab.
 2007;92(11):4180-4184.